 Once we receive your request, we must reply, in writing, within 20 working days.

 In our reply, we must confirm whether or not we hold the information, and either provide you with the information requested or explain why it is not being provided.

 We may charge a fee before supplying the information you request.
 If so, we'll write to you giving details of the amount you must pay.

-We also make a significant amount of information available to the public routinely which means you don't have to make a specific request for it.
+We also make a significant amount of information available to the public routinely on our website, which means you don't have to make a specific request for it.